LdDl/yolo_vehicles/README.md

 All models are configured for **416x256** input size (16:9 aspect ratio) for fair performance comparison and optimized for edge devices like Jetson Nano.

+> **Note on YOLOv8 training**: Ultralytics requires square images during training (`imgsz=416`), but YOLO models are fully convolutional and can be exported to any size.
+I've export it to 416x256 anyways for inference.
+The model works directly with rectangular input - no resizing to square required during inference (I believe so).

 ## Classes

 | ID | Class |